genomicsclass/leanpub/manuscript/modeling.md

 se <- parathyroidGenesSE
 ```

 The data is contained in a `SummarizedExperiment` object, which we do not describe here.
-The important thing to know is that it includes a matrix of data, where each row is a genomic feature, and each column is a sample.
+The important thing to know is that it includes a matrix of data, where each row is a genomic feature and each column is a sample.
 We can extract this data using the `assay` function.
-For this dataset, the value in single cell in the matrix is count of reads which aligned to a given gene for a given sample.
-Thus, a similar plot to the one we simulated above with of technical replicates reveals that the behavior predicted by the model is present in experimental data:
+For this dataset, the value of a single cell in the data matrix is the count of reads which align to a given gene for a given sample.
+Thus, a similar plot to the one we simulated above with technical replicates reveals that the behavior predicted by the model is present in experimental data:

 ```r